 - Data collection: When setting up a captive portal, businesses have the option to include data capture features, such as terms and conditions, username creation, or social media logins.

 Captive Portal Wi-Fi login

 Of the 4.1 billion internet users globally, there are an estimated 2.77 billion people using various social media platforms, including 2.27 billion Facebook users, 1 billion Instagram users, 260 million LinkedIn users, and 326 million Twitter users, all of which are active monthly, according to Hosting Facts.

 With such a large global population using social media on a regular basis, it makes sense that companies would choose to use social media login on captive portals.

 A successful captive portal is one that is as simple as possible for your guests and customers to use.
-Rather than attempting to collect customer information with an account creation process or asking clients to input their information into multiple fields, offering a social login option takes away the challenge of accessing Wi-Fi, and in turn, may increase the amount of successful logins while obtaining more data.
+Rather than attempting to collect customer information with an account creation process or asking clients to input their information into multiple fields, offering a social login option simplifies access to Wi-Fi, and in turn, may increase the amount of successful logins while obtaining more data.

 Other than creating an easy and seamless Wi-Fi login opportunity, are there other benefits to using social media logins on your captive portal?
 Of course!
 In addition to creating a quick and trusted login method for your customers, businesses can reap the rewards of demonstrating how they value their customer’s time.

-The other key benefits of pushing for social media logins on your captive portal include:
+Some other key benefits of pushing social media logins on your captive portal include: